 So, you’ve decided to invest in cryptocurrency.
-However, you’re confused and don’t know where to start.
+However, you’re confused and don’t know where to start - you're wondering, how to buy cryptocurrency?
 With so many options available, it can be difficult to choose the best option for you.
-Plus, there are lots of things you need to think about before you start buying cryptocurrency.
+Plus, there are lots of things you need to think about before you start making payments.

 Learning how to buy cryptocurrency can be a confusing process.
 It doesn’t have to be, though.
 In this guide, I will give you the answers to all the following questions: